Time Blocking for Habits: A 6-Step System That Sticks (2026)

 The problem is decision fatigue at the moment of action.

 You planned to exercise.
 But when 5 PM rolls around, you're tired, there's a work issue that just came up, and your brain starts negotiating: "Maybe tomorrow.
 Or maybe this weekend when I have more time."
-The habit doesn't fail because you lack discipline.
-It fails because you didn't pre-decide when, exactly, you were going to do it.
+The habit fails for a mechanical reason: you never pre-decided when, exactly, you were going to do it.

 Time blocking solves this.
 And combined with the right accountability structure, it's one of the most reliable systems for making habits stick.